2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Less Doing

 The first step is to contact the Lord; don't start doing your morning routine, or by telling the Lord the various things you are doing to accomplish today.
 Begin by coming to Him and enjoy His presence.
+It is easy to be distracted and stuck in one's wandering mind; therefore, one exercise to stop and to turn back to God.

 ### Don't Set High Standards